 fish and shrimp.
 Then I hit the produce section.
 Fresh vegetables

-and fruits nestled in the shopping cart next to nuts and dried
+and fruits nestled in the shopping cart next to nuts and dried fruit

-eat only enough to satisfy my hunger.
+to satisfy my hunger.
 No gorging.

 I began my eating day at 9 am.
 I scrambled an egg in a small

 amount of butter and topped it with a dash of cheese.
-At 11
+At 11 am,

-inside a thin slice of cheese.
+slice of cheese.

 At one, I had lunch.
-Usually a left over item from dinner
+Usually a left over item from dinner the

-afternoon, I was hungry again.
+hungry again.
 This is when I got out the fresh fruit and nuts. usually

 apples and walnuts.
 I munched them while I fixed a dinner of steak,

 chicken, pork or fish.
 I also prepared the fresh vegetables for

 the meal.
 I'm partial to broccoli, cauliflower and carrots,

 but I also ate snow peas, mushrooms and other vegetables, though

 no corn or beans.

 By eight or nine that night it was time to drag out the fruit